Initial Startup Checks

 Endstop Check

-Important: If you are building a V0.2 that requires sensorless homing you should follow this guide for setting up the sensorless endstops before continuing.
+Important: If you are building a V0.2 that requires sensorless homing, or you just want to use sensorless homing, you should follow this guide for setting up the sensorless endstops before continuing.

 Send: QUERY_ENDSTOPS